Galveston Property Tax Appeals Save $205+ Million Per Year

 Tax Savings, Formal ARB Hearings

 ARB hearings are the meat-and-potatoes of Galveston protests.
 Thanks to the high-dollar amount associated with many properties, this tends to be the best bet for both business and homeowners.
-A total of $55.35 million in taxes came back in 2023 thanks to ARB hearings, the most ever by a significant margin.
-Single family homes saved $23.36 million alone, more than double the 2022 total of $10.51 million.
-Commercial properties had their second-highest sum to date, scoring $31.99 million, returning from a down year in 2022.
+A total of $67.59 million in taxes came back in 2024 thanks to ARB hearings, the most ever by a significant margin.
+Homes saved $22.61 million alone, more than double the 2022 total of $10.51 million.
+Commercial properties had their highest sum to date, scoring $44.97 million, building on a successful 2023.

 Total Tax Savings (Informal & Formal)Source: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.